getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 ### Improving a Grammar

-The difference between this grammar, and what we're using in production is not huge:
+The difference between this grammar and what we're using in production is not huge:

 - More keywords.
 Our full grammar supports about 30 common ones
 - Parentheses.
 In order to know where to indent and add newlines, we want to know where parentheses are